Katrina1999/COMP3100/Stage1/DEMO.md

 **INSTRUCTIONS FOR DEMO**

-1. Open Virtual Machine and select myLinux (this was set up in week1)
+1. Open the Virtual Machine and select myLinux
-2. Open terminal in your virtual machine.
+2. Open terminal in the virtual machine
-3. Log in to the terminal using your username and password.
+3. Log in to the terminal using set username and password
-4. You will need the libraries before compiling and running simulator code:
-  a. libxml2
+4. The libraries of:
-  b. libxml2-dev
+libxml2 and libxml2-dev
-  To install these libraries correctly, enter the following into terminal: sudo apt-get install libxml2 libxml2-dev
+are required before compiling and running simulator code To install these libraries correctly, enter the following into terminal: sudo apt-get install libxml2 libxml2-dev
 5. After the installation is completed, go to the folder you have downloaded 'ds-sim'.
 It is assumed that Downloads is the directory for the file.